LWFlouisa/NewPoetry/_posts/2023-08-18-wanttoknowagoth.md

 There splat is both the metalhead and the tpad.

 But that splatter fascinates us,<br />
-Not do to any particular anjoyment of death itself.<br />
+Not do to any particular anjoyment of death.<br />
 But because of how fragile life can be,<br />
 We your blind with aggression.